Intermittency and Dissipation Regularity in Turbulence: Discussion

-However, there is strong empirical evidence that, in actual turbulence, space-time homogeneity and self-similarity break down, making any approach based on the latter inadequate to describe flows at high Reynolds number.
-This ubiquitous phenomenon is known as ``intermittency" \cite{Frisch95}*{Chapter 8}.
-Despite several results \cites{K62,AGHA84,FP85,PV87,Frisch91,Mandelbrot,Sigg82,CJPV94}, a quantitative theoretical understanding of intermittency from first principles is still missing.
-What appears true from observation is the emergence of a continuous spectrum of H\"older exponents spreading over the domain, possibly resulting into a spotty and fractal distribution of the energetically active regions in space-time \cites{Meneveau87,Meneveau88,Meneveau91}.
-A more precise connection on how to relate anomalies in the exponents $\zeta_p$ to a, possibly fractal, lower dimensional dissipation was given by Frisch \cite{Frisch91}, however, without rigorous mathematical proofs.
-What our results prove is a quantitative downward deviation from the exponent $\frac{1}{3}$ for all moments $p>3$.
-More precisely, the following is a direct consequence of \cref{C:main intermittency}.
+\end{changemargin} } This ubiquitous phenomenon is known as ``intermittency" \cites{Frisch95,BT23}.
+Despite several attempts \cites{K62,FP85,PV87,Frisch91,Mandelbrot,CJPV94,BPPV84,MBCBR95}, a quantitative theoretical understanding of intermittency from first principles is still missing.
+What appears true from observation is the emergence of a continuous spectrum of H\"older exponents spreading over the domain, possibly resulting into a spotty\footnote{There is evidence for the velocity field to retain a H\"older exponent strictly bigger than $\frac13$ on most of the domain \cite{Sidd24}.} and (multi)fractal distribution of the energetically active regions in space-time \cites{Meneveau87,Meneveau88,Meneveau91}.
+See \cite{Falc}*{Chapter 17} for a rigorous analysis of multifractal measures {and \cite{dubrulle18} for recent experimental and numerical studies on singularities, fractal dissipation and intermittency.} Along these lines, our results show a quantitative downward deviation from the exponent $\frac{1}{3}$ for all moments $p>3$.
+More precisely, the following is a direct consequence of Corollary \ref{C:main intermittency}.